Frederic M. Scherer

-Frederic Michael Scherer (born 1932 in Ottawa, Illinois) is an American economist and expert on industrial organization.
-Since 2006, he continues as a professor of economics at the JFK School of Government at Harvard University.
+Frederic Michael Scherer (August 1, 1932 – May 25, 2025) was an American economist and expert on industrial organization.
+From 2006, he worked as a professor of economics at the JFK School of Government at Harvard University.

-Early and family life
+Background

 Scherer received his A.B. degree with honors and distinction from the University of Michigan and his M.B.A. with high distinction from Harvard University in 1958 and his PhD in economics from Harvard in 1963.

-He is married to Barbara Silbermann Scherer, and the couple have three children and eight grandchildren.
+He was married to Barbara Silbermann Scherer, and the couple had three children and eight grandchildren.
+Frederic M. Scherer died on May 25, 2025, at the age of 92.

 Career

 Scherer served as the chief economist for the Federal Trade Commission in 1974-76.
 He has taught at Princeton University, Northwestern University, Swarthmore College, Haverford College, the University of Bayreuth and the Central European University.
 Since 2006 Scherer has been Emeritus Professor of Public Policy and Corporate Management in the Aetna Chair, in the John F. Kennedy School of Government, Harvard University.